top of page

 • Click here: For more information, answers to questions about your script, and if assistance is needed.

 Now that studios are showing interest in scripts that are also written in more than one format.
-Writers have the option to show how they're using print and online media to bring attention to their script.
+Writers have the opportunity to show how they're using print and online media to bring attention to their script.

 For writers to reach print audiences: Having a book version of your script (Adapting your script to a book) gives the writer and studios more than one resource for creating and producing new content.